shopware5/shopware/UPGRADE-5.3.md

 * Added smarty function `is_object` to the list of allowed functions
 * Added grunt task support for child themes so that their tasks are run as well by the Shopware grunt
 * Added dispatch attributes to frontend
+* Added missing handling of plugin update fails by reloading the plugin listing in the plugin manager window

 ### Changes